Manoj-2007/MA-mar-2023-demo/readme.md

 ## Insertion and Display Operations

-> I have used 2 functions for Insertion where in Insert() is used to insert a single record and InsertMultiple() is used to insert multiple records according to the user convenience.
+> I have used 2 functions for Insertion where in Insert() is used to insert a single record and InsertMultiple() is used to insert multiple records according to the user convenience.In the same way I have used
+> 1. insertNewBook()
+> 1. insertMultipleBooks()
+> 1. readSingleBook()
+> 1. readAllBooks()